 Who may apply for funding?

-What events can be funded?
+What events may be funded?

 What is the deadline for submitting my Funding request?